 Knapp is the History Department's specialist on East Asia.
-He regularly teaches courses on the history of pre-modern China, modern China, Japan, the Samurai in history, literature, and art, East Asian concepts of leadership, and the archaeology of East Asia.
-In the near future, he plans to develop courses on utopias East and West, war and violence in Chinese history, and Premodern Chinese visions of how to live well and die well.
+He regularly teaches courses on the history of pre-modern China, modern China, Japan, the Samurai in history, literature and art, East Asian concepts of leadership, Chinese utopian thought, and violence and warfare in Chinese history.
+In the near future, he plans to develop a course on Premodern Chinese visions of how to live and die well.
 At the graduate level, he has taught courses on pre-modern China, pre-modern Japan, historiography, and the history of the non-Western world.

 Vita: Dr. Knapp's Vita